artefactual/atom-docs/user-manual/access-content/advanced-search.rst

 creating true/false statements.
 Since computers operate in binary (using ones and zeroes), computer logic can often be expressed in boolen terms (true/false).
-Boolean expressions use a number of operators, the most common of which are AND, OR, and NOT - using Boolean operators in terms of search queries (i.e. Boolean search) allows a user to limit, widen, or otherwise define a search in granular terms  - for example, searching "fonds OR collection" would widen a search to include results that have either term in their title.
+Boolean expressions use a number of operators, the most common of which are **AND**, **OR**, and **AND NOT**.
+Using Boolean operators in terms of search queries (i.e. Boolean search) allows a user to limit, widen, or otherwise define a search in granular terms  - for example, searching "fonds OR collection" would widen a search to include results that have either term.

 Using the Boolean operators available in AtoM allows users to build complex queries from anywhere in AtoM using the general :term:`search box` located in